Windows XP Games on modern Windows

 The DirectDraw issue

-There seems to be a DirectDraw issue on Windows 8 and Windows 10, which is related to DirectX 9.
+There seems to be a DirectDraw issue on Windows 10 or Windows 11, which is related to DirectX 9.
 Games relying on DirectDraw run extremely slow.
 More about this can be found here.

 The Limited Resolution issue